Italian Language and Literature Major

 Total credits for the major above elementary level should equal 33.

-Note: Students must successfully complete either 0060W, 0061W, or 1041W (with a B- or better) before enrolling in upper-level courses taught in Italian (unless otherwise stated in course description or on consultation with the instructor).
+Students must successfully complete their fifth-semester advanced language course (with a B- or better) before enrolling in upper-level courses taught in Italian (unless otherwise stated in course description or in consultation with the advisor).

 A minimum QPA of 2.0 in departmental courses is required for graduation.